Health Care in the UK

 Sometimes it can be difficult to register with GPs, because you do not have the documents asked for.

-An organisation called Project London advise on how to access health services and can help you to register with a GP.
+An organisation called Doctors of the World can advise on how to access health services and can help you to register with a GP.
+It helps vulnerable people who have difficulty accessing healthcare, regardless of nationality or immigration status.

-If you are having difficulty getting registered with a GP or are being refused specialist treatment because of your status or inability to pay, you can see Project London for advice and assistance.
+If you are having difficulty getting registered with a GP or are being refused specialist treatment because of your status or inability to pay, you can see Doctors of the World for advice and assistance.

 You do not need to bring any documents with you to visit the clinic, only details of any medication you may be taking.